 A registered primary caregiver was charged with manufacturing 20 or more but fewer than 200 marijuana plants, possessing a firearm during the commission of a felony and possessing with intent to deliver 5 kilograms or more but less than 45 kilograms of marihuana.
 Those are some pretty serious charges.
-A §8 defense was raised by defendant but the trial court did not allow him to present his affirmative defense at trial.
-The trial court determined that defendant did not satisfy his burden of presenting prima facie evidence for each element of §8 of the Michigan Medical Marihuana Act (MMMA).
+A §8 defense was raised by the defendant but the trial court did not allow him to present his affirmative defense at trial.
+The trial court determined that the defendant did not satisfy his burden of presenting prima facie evidence for each element of §8 of the Michigan Medical Marihuana Act (MMMA).
 The element at issue was the existence of a bona fide physician-patient relationship.

 Section 8 states that a primary caregiver has the burden of establishing by prima facie evidence the elements of subsection (a)(1) for each patient to whom the primary caregiver is alleged to have unlawfully provided marihuana.
 The Supreme Court in People v.
 Hartwick reduced the requirements of (a)(1) into three elements: